Pybounce/rollable/README.md

 # rollable

+### To Do Next

+- [ ] Figure out what the goal for the player is
+  - Golf flagpole
+  - Some chequered finish line

+### Demo To Do

+- [ ] Audio
+  - Player bumping
+  - Player rolling
+  - Playing death
+  - Soundtrack
+- [ ] Level select
+  - Add a nice way to select levels
+- [ ] Collectibles
+  - Each level has x collectibles on it
+- [ ] Full gameloop
+  - Level select -> Level -> Completed level -> Next level
+- [ ] Particles
+  - Player roll
+  - Player hit
+  - Player death
+- [ ] Water shader

 ### Bugs

 - [ ] Can jump infinitely against walls because grounded checks touching ground and not raycast
 - [ ] Can jump on bouncepads to go way higher
+- [ ] Outline gets too thick at distance
+  - Can overlay many outlines from 1, but mix albedo at distance

 ### Enhancements